IgniteUI/indigo-design-docfx/en/components/select.md

 <img class="responsive-img" src="../images/select_box.png" srcset="../images/select_box@2x.png 2x" />
 `box`

-## Enabled and Disabled States
+## Interaction State

-In Sketch and Adobe Xd, each of these presets can be inserted in an enabled or disabled state.
-In Figma on the other hand, by default the input types are always enabled and they can be switched to disabled state form the properties panel.
+In Sketch and Adobe XD each of the three Select input types can be inserted either in an enabled or a disabled state.
+Since we are deprecating the line style, in Figma we have only the border and box types available and they can be switched to a disabled state from the properties panel.

 <img class="responsive-img" src="../images/select_enabledstate.png" srcset="../images/select_enabledstate@2x.png 2x" />
 `enabled state`
 <img class="responsive-img" src="../images/select_disabledstate.png" srcset="../images/select_disabledstate@2x.png 2x" />
 `disabled state`

-## States
+## State

-When the user interacts with the Select, its input goes through various selection states: **Idle** with a placeholder in the place of the content, **Filled** that shows once the user has finished adding content and moved on, **Focused** with a visual indication that the user is currently inserting a value.
+When the user interacts with the Select, its input goes through various selection states: **Idle** with a placeholder in the place of the content; **Focused** when the drop down is open; and **Filled** once the user has finished with selection and moved on.
+These flexibility enhancements afford a more dynamic interaction design that can seamlessly flow into high-fidelity prototyping.

 <img class="responsive-img" src="../images/select_idle.png" srcset="../images/select_idle@2x.png 2x" />